-Urinary (or bladder) incontinence happens when you are not able to keep urine from leaking out of your urethra, the tube that carries urine out of your body from your bladder.
+Urinary (or bladder) incontinence occurs when you are not able to keep urine from leaking out of your urethra.
+The urethra is the tube that carries urine out of your body from your bladder.
 You may leak urine from time to time.
 Or, you may not be able to hold any urine.

-The three main types of urinary incontinence are:
+The 3 main types of urinary incontinence are:

-Mixed incontinence -- involves more than one type of urinary incontinence.
+Mixed incontinence occurs when you have more than one type of urinary incontinence.

 Bowel incontinence is when you are unable to control the passage of stool.
 It is not covered in this article.

 Loss of bladder control; Uncontrollable urination; Urination - uncontrollable; Incontinence - urinary